OpenACC/openacc-training-materials/README.md

 ### Module 4 – GPU Programming with OpenACC

-This module is designed to teach students the key differences between GPUs and multicore CPUs.
+[labs/module4](Module 4) is designed to teach students the key differences between GPUs and multicore CPUs.
 We also delve into GPU memory management, mostly from a conceptual level.
 We present CUDA Unified Memory as a reasonable solution to memory management, and then finish the module with a guide to GPU profiling using PGPROF.
 We also draw parallels between GPU architecture and our OpenACC general parallel model.

 The lab section will allow students to play with basic data clauses, and managed memory.
 Then they will profile the code, and see how the changes they